Walter’s Journey to Getting His Dream Job

 Walter is aware of the benefits of being financially self-sufficient.
 “I like the simplicity of being less reliant on benefits, with fewer hoops and regulations to worry about,” he says.
 And, Walter still has support from his enrollment in Ticket to Work to help guide him.

 Walter is a home owner now, and feels grateful for the supports that have helped him reach this goal.
 “My mom definitely, as she was the first person I called when I was hired by Cornell.
 My dad is my rep payee who helps me manage my finances, make connections with supports and helped me with the process of purchasing my home.”
 He adds, “All the Challenge employees, including Larry, Heather, Sherry and all the Medicaid Service Coordinators and Employment Specialists, I never would have made it this far without the encouragement to do my best and set high expectations.”
 Walter suggests that “Anyone who is scared to lose their benefits or scared to retire should get in touch with Challenge and Ticket to Work.”
 He also values keeping in touch with his old friends and supports, and reminisces about “getting the original crew at the dish rooms together again someday.”

-Congratulations to Stephanie for her success on the job, and for achieving gainful employment once again, which is the goal of the Ticket to Work program!
-ADEN is available to support other individuals, like Stephanie, receiving Social Security Disability Insurance or Supplemental Security Income (SSI) benefits.
+ADEN is available to support other individuals, like Walter, receiving Social Security Disability Insurance or Supplemental Security Income (SSI) benefits.
 For more information on how you can assign your Ticket to the American Dream Employment Network, please contact ADEN at info@AmericanDreamEN.org or call 844-687-2336.
 Employment service providers across the country are invited to discuss the possibility of becoming an Employment Network under the American Dream Employment Network.
 For more information visit www.AmericanDreamEN.org.